Constructing a Confidence Interval In Exercises 25–28, use the da... | Channels for Pearson+

 Sample Mean and Standard Deviation

-The sample mean is the average of a set of values, calculated by summing all the observations and dividing by the number of observations.
+The sample mean is the average of a set of values, calculated by summing all observations and dividing by the number of observations.
 The sample standard deviation measures the amount of variation or dispersion in a set of values.
-Both the sample mean and standard deviation are crucial for calculating the confidence interval, as they provide the necessary statistics to estimate the range around the population mean.
+Both the sample mean and standard deviation are crucial for calculating confidence intervals, as they provide the necessary statistics to estimate the range within which the population mean is likely to fall.

 Recommended video: